-- Confidentiality--Messages may be captured while they are in transit, so we need to prevent unauthorized users from reading them by hiding the information of the message. - Convenient Reception--The hidden information should be revealed conveniently to the receiver. - Protocol--We need to apply the solution properly or it will not be able to stand attacks (there are several ways to attack a method to hide information). - Performance--The time to hide and recover the message should be reasonable. - Security-For some cases, we need to have a very high level of security.
+- Confidentiality--Messages may be captured while they are in transit, so we need to prevent unauthorized users from reading them by hiding the information of the message.
+Hiding the information also makes replaying of messages by an attacker harder to perform. - Reception--The hidden information should be revealed conveniently to the receiver. - Protocol--We need to apply the solution properly or it will not be able to stand attacks (there are several ways to attack a method to hide information. - Performance--The time to hide and recover the message should be reasonable.

-2.5 Solution
+2.2.
+Solution

-We can prevent unauthorized users from reading messages by hiding the information of the message using symmetric cryptographic encryption.
+• so we need to prevent unauthorized users from reading them by hiding the information of the message using a symmetric cryptographic encryption.

-Symmetric encryption transforms a message in such a way that only can be understood by the intended receiver after applying the reverse transformation using a valid key.
+Transform a message in such a way that only can be understood by the intended receiver after applying the reverse transformation using a valid key.
 The transformation process at the sender's end is called Encryption, while the reverse transformation process at the receiver's end is called Decryption.